kirill-markin/chrome-auto-image-blocker/README.md

 # Chrome Auto Image Blocker

-**Chrome Auto Image Blocker** is a Chrome extension designed to automatically block and toggle images on webpages based on a customizable schedule.
-Improve your browsing experience by reducing distractions and speeding up page load times with this easy-to-use tool.
+Chrome Auto Image Blocker is a lightweight Chrome extension designed to improve your browsing experience by automatically blocking and toggling images on webpages based on a customizable schedule.
+Reduce distractions and speed up page load times with ease.

 ## Features

-- Automatically block images on all websites every 10 minutes (default).
+- Auto-blocks images every 10 minutes by default.
 - Manual toggle to enable or disable images instantly.
 - Customizable interval for automatic image blocking.
-- Simple and intuitive user interface.
+- No user interface 😁.
-- Lightweight and efficient performance.
+- Lightweight and efficient.

 ## Installation